markstringer-dti/markstringer-dti.github.io/README.md

 [Delivering the Impossible - pdf](dti.pdf)

+Updated 28th March 2021 - "Add the story about the show and tell"

-Last updated 27th March 2021
+Updated 27th March 2021